Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

-# Simple Todoist Sync for Obsidian (Alpha)
+# Simple Todoist Sync for Obsidian (Beta)

 Create, edit and delete tasks from Obsidian.md to your Todoist.

 > [!WARNING]
-> This is a fork from the [Ultimate Todoist Sync plugin for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian), but the project seems to be abandoned.
-Feel free to do pull requests.
+> This is a fork from the [Ultimate Todoist Sync plugin for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian).
+I'm still working on fixing some things, but the main feature should be working.
+I'm considering this feature a beta.
+Feel free to contribute.

-> [!CAUTION]
+>
-> I've made this fork to test some things, please don't use it for anything meaningful yet :)
+> *Some features works only Todoist -> Obsidian, others by-directional.
+Find more details on the feature table below.*

 ![Alt Text](/attachment/demo.gif)

-*Some features works only Todoist -> Obsidian, others by-directional.
-Find more details on the table below.*

 <details>